 It is important that the key users get a feel of the employee recognition platform before the program launch.
 The team should get the key users to do a dry run of actual recognition processes using the platform.
-This should be done in close coordination with the platform provider to ensure quick resolution of issues and clarification of doubts.
+They should do this in close coordination with the platform provider to ensure quick resolution of issues and clarification of doubts.

 The project team also needs to ensure that the preparations for the launch event are in place.
 They need to rope in members of the senior management as part of the launch event, so they need to be invited as soon as the event is planned.
 If the launch event is an offline one, the logistics and event management should be organized.
 The communication of the launch event to the employees should be done as early as possible to avoid any conflict in schedule.

-The launch event, whether offline or online should be well-planned and well-executed.
+The team needs to plan and execute launch event, whether offline or online, seamlessly.
 Offline events could be in form of townhalls or all-employee meetings.
 Though more impactful, these events might be more challenging to organize is such a short span of time.